 Sometimes the custodial parent will voluntarily place their children in care of another person.
 If this occurs for at least six months, the court can decide to permanently modify the custody of the child to the new caregiver.
 This does, however, exclude temporary relinquishment due to military leave, but other situations may lead to a potential case for a change of custody appeal.

 In any of these circumstances, it is important to hire an experienced Texas family lawyer to guide you through the process.
-Hill & Hill Attorneys specializes in helping ensure the best possible outcome for your family.
+The Law Office of Brent Hill specializes in helping ensure the best possible outcome for your family.
 For a free initial consultation, call our office at 940-381-3688 and discuss the specifics of your child custody modification case with a member of our team today.